rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 One of the selling features (for me, at least) of the [Coder] theme is the light and dark mode switching based on your system preferences.
 Whatever your preference, you're probably reading this post in the "correct" color scheme.
 Unless you're on a system that doesn't have global color scheme preference, or your browser doesn't pick up on it, or you haven't enabled it for some reason.
 But *technically* it's automatically *correct*.
 The best kind of technically correct.

-The only thing I was missing on the theme side was a user-controllable toggle, just in case a reader's preferences aren't set, or even just for testing purposes --- having a manual override seemed like a good thing to have.
+The only thing I was missing on the theme side was a user-controllable toggle, just in case a reader's preferences aren't set or recognized, or even just for testing purposes --- having a manual override seemed like a good thing to have.

 Thankfully I have a [web-developer friend](https://github.com/zookee1) [^webdevfriend] who came through and cobbled together a fairly simple solution.
 This one is specific to the [Coder] theme which controls the color scheme via just one `class` of the `<body>` tag, but you can see it [here](https://github.com/rbind/blog.jemu.name/blob/9889fc8ec826e7e91194c8d8b7563a9547f1fbb8/static/js/jemsu.js#L8-L30) if you'd like a reference.
 This javascript is attached to the toggle button you probably see on the top right of the page, which is defined [here](https://github.com/rbind/blog.jemu.name/blob/9889fc8ec826e7e91194c8d8b7563a9547f1fbb8/layouts/partials/header.html#L7-L15) and I copied from [there](https://gitlab.com/clement-pannetier/clementpannetier.dev/-/tree/fedd75b93939f2ed45e9ce9671f684a370572f09/).